Charles Green (cook)

-Charles Green (24 November 1888 – 26 September 1974), also known as Charlie Green, was a British ship's cook who took part in Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition as the cook for the Weddell sea party on board the Endurance.
+Charles J. Green (24 November 1888 – 26 September 1974), also known as Charlie Green, was a British ship's cook who took part in Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition as the cook for the Weddell sea party on board the Endurance.
 The son of a master baker, Charles learnt to bake, but ran away at the age of 22 to join the Merchant Navy.
 At an unknown time in his life, Green had an accident which resulted in the loss of one of his testicles.
 This resulted in Green having a somewhat squeaky and high-pitched voice, which was the source of jokes amongst his fellow crew aboard the Endurance.
 Whilst in Buenos Aires on board the Andes in October 1914, he heard word that Shackleton had fired the expedition's cook, for drunkenness, and was subsequently hired.
 Green was described as "conscientious almost to the point of being single-minded" with a "frail" disposition.

 During the expedition, Green was assisted by able seaman Perce Blackborow, who had come on board as a stowaway.
 Green, though subject to "ribbing" from his crew mates, was nonetheless looked upon as a well-liked member of the expedition.
 His nicknames onboard included Chef or Cookie.
 He was also sometimes called "Doughballs" due to his high-pitched voice.
 During the three hours a day that the men worked during their time stuck in the Antarctic pack ice, Green and Blackborow were working day and night in the galley.
 When the ship sank after being trapped in the ice, he continued to cook for the crew during their camps on the ice, with limited equipment which included a blubber stove.
 A few days after the crew arrived on Elephant Island, Green collapsed from exhaustion, and was ordered to rest until he recovered.